yuleiqin/fopro/README.md

-## FoPro: Few-Shot Guided Robust Webly-Supervised Prototypical Learning
+# FoPro: Few-Shot Guided Robust Webly-Supervised Prototypical Learning
-## AAAI Submission Paper ID 3370

 # Abstract
 Recently, webly supervised learning (WSL) has been studied to leverage numerous and accessible data from the Internet.
 Most existing methods focus on learning noise-robust models from web images while neglecting the performance drop caused by the differences between web domain and real-world domain.
 However, only by tackling the performance gap above can we fully exploit the practical value of web datasets.
 To this end, we propose a Few-shot guided Prototypical (FoPro) representation learning method, which only needs a few labeled examples from reality and can significantly improve the performance in the real-world domain.
 Specifically, we initialize each class center with few-shot real-world data as the "realistic" prototype.
 Then, the intra-class distance between web instances and "realistic" prototypes is narrowed by contrastive learning.
 Finally, we measure image-prototype distance with a learnable metric.
 Prototypes are polished by adjacent high-quality web images and involved in removing distant out-of-distribution samples.
 In experiments, FoPro is trained on web datasets with a few real-world examples guided and evaluated on real-world datasets.
 Our method achieves the state-of-the-art performance on three fine-grained datasets and two large-scale datasets.
 Compared with existing WSL methods under the same few-shot settings, FoPro still excels in real-world generalization.